KeeganDavis/data-projects/data-analysis/online-sales-dataset/README.md

 ### Prerequisites
 - **Python**: Ensure you have Python `3.11.5` installed.
 If not, you can download it from [python.org](https://www.python.org/downloads/release/python-3115/).
 - **Anaconda**: Ensure you have Anaconda installed.
 If not, you can download it from [anaconda.com](https://www.anaconda.com/products/individual).
 This project was set up using Conda version `24.5.0`.
+- **PostgreSQL**: Ensure you have PostgreSQL installed to run the SQL scripts.

 ### Setup
 1. Clone the repository: